 Beneath this bar there may sometimes be a second set of links called the View bar that takes you to subsections of the current section or lets you carry out specific activities related to it.

-At the top right of the page you will find the user menu.
-On a desktop browser you can access this by clicking on your name or the blue menu button next to it.
-On a mobile browser only the blue menu button will be shown.
+At the right of the navigation bar you will find the button to open your user menu.
+If you haven't yet uploaded a photo this will be a user icon rather than your picture.
+On a mobile browser the blue menu button will be shown instead.
 The user menu will take you to pages specific to you, such as your tasks or your favourites, or let you carry out common actions, such as searching, getting help or returning to your radar home page.

 At the bottom of the page you’ll find ‘breadcrumbs’ on the left, showing you the path to the page you’re currently viewing.
 On the right there’s a repeat of some of the links from your user menu.